LiskArchive/lips/proposals/lip-nazar-architecture.md

 # Specification

-Here you can find the specification for the each component and detailed diagram of the architecture.
+Here you can find the specification for each component of the architecture in details.

 ## Lisk

-Lisk Core in the above diagram denotes the complete ecosystem of the node software as composed by various units.
-The units should be connect with each other to work and drive the blockchain.
+Lisk Core in the above diagram denotes the complete ecosystem of the software as composed by various components.
+The components should be connected with each other to work and drive the blockchain.

 ## Controller

 The Controller will be a parent process responsible for managing every user interaction with each component of the ecosystem.
-E.g. restarting the node, starting a snapshot process, etc. It is an executable file which will be the entry point to interacting with Lisk Core.
+E.g. restarting the node, starting a snapshot process, etc. It is derived by executable file which will be the entry point to interact with Lisk Core.

-* The Controller will be responsible for initialization of infrastructure-level components e.g. Database, Cache, Logger, etc.
+* The Controller will be responsible for initialization of infrastructure-level components: Database, Cache, Logger, System.
 * The Controller will also initialize each module separately.
 If any module is configured to load as a child process, then it is the Controller's responsibility to do so.
-* The Controller will define a set of events, such that each component can subscribe as an object in same process, or over an IPC channel in case of a different process.
+* The Controller will define a set of events, such that each component can subscribe in the same process, or over an IPC channel in case of a child process.
 Most of the data flow will be handled through the propagation of such events.
-* Each module can also define its own custom events or actions and will register that list with the Controller at the point of initialization.
+* Each module can also define its own custom events or actions and will register that list with the Controller at the time of initialization.
 Thus the Controller will have a complete list of events which may occur in the modules of Lisk Core at any given time.

 ## Components

-Components are shared objects within the Controller layer which each module can utilize, e.g. database objects, loggers, cache etc.
+Components are shared objects within the Controller layer which any module can utilize.
 The following components are proposed currently.

 ### Database

 This component will be responsible for all database activity in the system.
 This component will expose an interface with specific features for getting or setting particular database entities.
-But it will also expose a raw handler to the database object, so that each module can extend it if required on its end.
+It will also expose a raw handler to the database object, so that any module can extend it for its own use. **Insert a reference to child DB entities LIP.**

 ### Logger

-This will be responsible for all application-level logging activity, and will log everything in JSON format.
-This central logger component will be passed to each module, where each module will extend the logger by adding module-specific fields to the JSON that gets logged.
+Logger will be responsible for all application-level logging activity, and log everything in JSON format.
+This central logger component can be passed to any module, where it can be extend by adding module-specific fields.

 ### Cache